ayushtan123/Ad-Free-Spotify/README.md

 ## How can user add new albums?🎵
 Clone repo to your local device.
 Under songs folder:
 Any user can add new folders as playlist.
 The folder should have:
-1. .cover.jpeg -> file for cover of the playlist
+1. cover.jpeg -> file for cover of the playlist
 2. info.json ->
 {
   "title":"<add album name here>"